joshyorko/open-datalakehouse/README.md

+# Open Datalakehouse - Bootstrapping a Datalakehouse on Kubernetes

+## Technologies Used:

-# Open Datalakehouse - ArgoCD, Minio, Dremio, Cert-Manager, Let's Encrypt, Apache Superset, Project Nessie, PostgreSQL, Spark, Nginx
+ArgoCD, Minio, Dremio, Cert-Manager, Let's Encrypt, Apache Superset, Project Nessie, PostgreSQL, Spark, Nginx

 ## The Tutorial: A Step-by-Step Guide to Controlled Chaos

 Prerequisites:
 - A Computer/s (one that doesn't burst into flames at the mention of Kubernetes)